 Assessments are non-ad valorem assessments on benefited lands within the District.
 Assessments are levied to pay for the operations and maintenance of the District.
 The fiscal year for which annual assessments are levied begins on October 1 with discounts available for payments through February 28 and become delinquent on April 1.
-The District has not levied non-ad valorem assessments at this time, funding to date has been provided through developer contributions.
+The District has not levied non-ad valorem assessments for operations and maintenance at this time, funding to date has been provided through developer contributions.